 In other words, in the mind of God, music in the church is essentially, fundamentally congregational.

 Music in the church exists to facilitate the corporate worship of God by his people and to build them up in the truth into greater degrees of likeness to the Lord Jesus.
-Therefore, a church’s worship music ministry—if it is to be consistent with the Scriptures—should exist to point people past itself and past the musicians to the Lord Jesus and his Gospel (cf. Col. 3.16).
+Therefore, a church’s worship music ministry—if it is to be consistent with the Scriptures—should exist to point people past itself, past the musicians, and to the Lord Jesus and his Gospel (cf. Col. 3.16).

 Congregational worship isn’t a personal, private moment where I as an individual believer get alone with God.
 By the very nature of the case, it isn’t about “me,” but about “us.”

-“A church’s worship music ministry should exist to point people past itself and past the musicians to the Lord Jesus and his Gospel.
-It isn’t a personal, private moment where I as an individual believer get alone with God.
-By the very nature of the case, congregational worship isn’t about “me,” but about “us.”
+“A church’s worship music ministry should exist to point people past itself, past the musicians, and to the Lord Jesus and his Gospel… By the very nature of the case, congregational worship isn’t about ‘me,’ but about ‘us.'”